Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

 # Set up LLM client
 llm_client = LLM(api_key=YOUR-API-KEY) # Replace with actual API key
 ```

+!!! note
+    For a more detailed guide on using LLMs in this toolkit, see [Setting up an LLM client](../llm_setup.md).

 ### Screen reports in plain English